Two Tipping Points

 |[ Latent heat loss, feedback #14 on the Feedbacks page ]

-Ominously, some very high methane levels were recorded recently at Barrow, Alaska, as illustrated by the NOAA image below.
+Ominously, some very high methane levels were recorded recently at Barrow, Alaska, as illustrated by the NOAA images below.

 The situation is dire and is getting more dire every day, which calls for a Climate Emergency Declaration and implementation of comprehensive and effective action, as described in the Climate Plan with an update at Transforming Society.